 Ruiz-Healy Art is pleased to present More than Words: Text-Based Artworks featuring works by Jesse Amado, Ricky Armendariz, Marifer Barrero, Nate Cassie, Alejandro Diaz, Andrés Ferrandis, Chuck Ramirez, Ethel Shipton and Julie Speed.
 The exhibition will open March 5, 2015 with an artist’s reception 6 - 8 pm.
 Arts writer and curator Ruben Cordova, Ph.D. will present “History of Text in Visual Art,” a talk contextualizing the exhibition, at 1 pm Saturday, April 11th, at the gallery located in historic Olmos Park.

 From snippets of newsprint in works by Picasso, Braque and Gris to Robert Indiana’s and Jasper Johns’ embrace of signage and type fonts as sources of their signature gestures, text-based art was a recurring hallmark of modern art, and a fleet vehicle to ride the passage into Pop art and beyond.
 Often a transgressor, a not-a-brush-stroke, text can jostle our composure when its presence demands we read the visual composition of a painting or sculpture and read bits of language simultaneously.
 Used deftly, it can disrupt our passive consumption of media--digital and analog.
-Or, it can heal the rift between the seemingly eternal, and other, world outside ourselves and our fretful experience of our short, linear lifespan.
+Or, it can heal the rift between the seemingly eternal, and other, world outside us and our fretful experience of our short, linear lifespan.
 Born through the conjunction of matter and sound, text is the visual body of language; letters in their many fonts or script, the variegated hair and skin of that body.
 The nine artists in More than Words: Text-Based Artworks make text works that run the gamut from subversive social comment to rapturous meditation.
 Each will give you an unexpected occasion to pause.

 Marifer Barrero was born in Mexico City and received her MFA at University College London.
 She currently lives in Monterrey, Mexico.
 Known for her delicate works of cut, incised, and formed white paper that she transforms into small three-dimensional botanicals and room-filled environments, Barrero maps the overlapped spaces of poetics and ecology.
 She has sculpted small sculptural forms of plant life from newsprint, but more recently text is placed as impressed instructions, geo-coordinates, or assertions raised from or pushed into the paper’s white surface.
 Though never flat, her pieces evoke books--or more accurately, Borges’ Library of Babel: a place where every book that can be written is collected, all possible choices are made.
 She writes, “everything is part of a whole and a whole itself, life is not fragmented … boundaries are illusory.”